 Notes

 - I've had a few people end up with crumbly dough.
-I've never been able to replicate the problem myself but thanks to a reader it's been suggested that perhaps some are firmly packing the flour in the measuring cup instead scooping without packing.
-In baking you NEVER firmly pack flour.
+I've never been able to replicate the problem myself, but thanks to a reader, it's been suggested that perhaps some are firmly packing the flour in the measuring cup instead of scooping without packing.
+In baking, you NEVER firmly pack flour.ย

-- These sugar cookies are delicious the first day, but are absolutely perfect after sitting overnight.
+- These sugar cookies are delicious on the first day but are absolutely perfect after sitting overnight.

 - Butter - do not substitute anything for the butter.
 Butter is important to the flavor of these cookies.
-If you were to sub, say margarine for the butter , your cookies would taste like margarine and I'm not gonna lie, it will not taste good.
+If you were to substitute, say, margarine for the butter, your cookies would taste like margarine, and I'm not gonna lie, it will not taste good.
 Both unsalted butter and salted butter work fine.

-- Powdered Sugar - please note that this cookie recipe calls for powdered sugar aka confectioners' sugar instead of granulated sugar.
-Granulated sugar making a crumbly, grainy dough and will not work for this recipe.
+- Powdered Sugar - Please note that this cookie recipe calls for powdered sugar aka confectioners' sugar instead of granulated sugar.
+Granulated sugar makes a crumbly, grainy dough and will not work for this recipe.

 - Nutritional Disclaimer